 Volunteer Role Descriptions

 Part of the national Family Promise organization (formerly Interfaith Hospitality Network), Seacoast Family Promise unites congregations of various faiths to assist families experiencing homelessness due to a crisis.
 These families are no different from you or me; they just had one too many things go wrong.
 When they enter the SFP program they are given hope and encouragement.

 On a rotating schedule with other local churches, we turn the lower level of Harris House into a temporary home for 3 to 5 families for one week.
-On average, we are the host church for a total of nine weeks out of the year.
+On average, we are the host church for a total of six weeks out of the year.
 Volunteers from the church create a welcoming, accepting environment for our guests.
 Volunteers also set up the bedding, prepare and serve evening meals, visit with the participants and stay overnight with them.

 While the program offers the families a safe haven and meals as they work to get back on track, they are also shown how to properly complete resumes, go through the interview process and eventually find employment.
 Financial advice is available and the final goal is for them to be self-sufficient, find housing and no longer need SFP assistance.
 Donations of clothes, furniture and household items help them to get a fresh start.

 We have received so many letters from the families telling us how we made such a difference in their lives at a difficult time.